fatiando/pooch/doc/hashes.rst

 Hashes: Calculating and bypassing
 =================================

-Pooch uses cryptographic hashes to check if files are up-to-date or possibly
+Pooch uses hashes to check if files are up-to-date or possibly
 corrupted:

 * If a file exists in the local folder, Pooch will check that its hash matches